 INVOLVE: Also two-communication (or it may expand into a dialogue or conversation) to gain feedback, but a bit more intense and often focused on one topic that may take longer to resolve.

-EMPOWER: This involve those situations when things go to a vote of the people.
+EMPOWER: This involves those situations when things go to a vote of the people.

 In the City’s Strategic Plan, civic engagement is Priority #6 with the following three Objectives: